 Are Copper Pet Bowls Safe?

-While copper pet bowls are generally the safest, best option for your pet, there are a few safety concerns for cats and dogs that may apply to your pets and that you should be aware of.
-Despite copper being an essential part of a pet’s diet, there are some situations where ingesting copper or copper-charged water can affect your pet negatively.
+While copper pet bowls are generally a great option for pets, there are a few safety concerns that may apply to your pets that you should be aware of.
+Despite copper being an essential part of a pet’s diet, there are some situations where ingesting copper or copper-infused water can affect your pet negatively.
 For example, if your pet has been diagnosed with Copper Storage Disease, your pet should not drink or eat from copper pet bowls.
 In fact, pets with this disease should not even be given water from copper pipes.

 Copper Storage Disease (also called Copper Storage Hepatopathy) is a hereditary disorder where copper accumulates in the liver, causing inflammation of the liver, which leads to the animal developing hepatitis.
 After copper is consumed, it is absorbed in the stomach and small intestine but is stored in the liver, kidneys and brain.
 Sometimes, especially for some breeds, it is the copper storage in the liver that leads to excess copper in the body.
 As mentioned, there are some specific breeds that are biologically inclined to have issues with copper storage.
 These breeds include: Bedlington Terriers, West Highland White Terriers, Doberman Pinschers, Skye Terriers and Labrador Retrievers.
 Copper toxicity is more common in females than in males.
 In addition, while it is possible for cats to develop Copper Storage Disease, these cases are considered to be rare and isolated.